jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 **Querying Tables**
 --------------------
-Have a look at all the data from the Invoice table.
+Let's have a look at all the data from the Invoice table.
 ```
 sqlite> SELECT * FROM Invoice;
 ```